microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### OPTIONS

-Additional options to pass to the configure script.
+Additional options to pass to the configure script regardless of the configuration type (debug or release).
 Use these to specify any custom flags or settings required by the project.

 ### OPTIONS_RELEASE

-Additional options to pass to the configure script.
+Additional options to pass to the configure script only during a release build.
 Use these to specify any custom flags or settings required by the project.
 These are in addition to `OPTIONS`.

 ### OPTIONS_DEBUG

-Additional options to pass to the configure script.
+Additional options to pass to the configure script only during a debug build.
 Use these to specify any custom flags or settings required by the project.
 These are in addition to `OPTIONS`.

 ### PRE_CONFIGURE_CMAKE_COMMANDS

 Specifies a list of CMake commands to execute before the configure process for each build type.
-That is, if `VCPKG_BUILD_TYPE` is empty (the default), these commands will run once for debug and once for release.
-If `VCPKG_BUILD_TYPE` is `release`, these commands will only be once for release.
+That is, if `VCPKG_BUILD_TYPE` is empty (the default), these commands are run once for debug and once for release.
+If `VCPKG_BUILD_TYPE` is `release`, these commands are only run once for release.
 This can be used to set up the environment or prepare the build in a way that the configure script requires.

 >[!NOTE]
-> When the `COPY_SOURCE` option is not set, the CMake commands in `PRE_CONFIGURE_CMAKE_COMMANDS` will operate directly on the files in the original source directory.
+> When the `COPY_SOURCE` option is not set, the CMake commands in `PRE_CONFIGURE_CMAKE_COMMANDS` operate directly on the files in the original source directory.

 Example